jlgore/architect-labs/rds-lab/README.md

 2. Create a function that calculates GPA based on letter grades
 3. Write a query to find courses where the average grade is above B+
 4. Create a report showing department statistics (number of courses, average credits, etc.)
+5. Modify the VPC to include a private subnet and place the RDS instance there, using a NAT Gateway for outbound connectivity

 ## Troubleshooting